 - Chunk Rendering

 - Cave Mode

-The Overviewer’s task is to take Minecraft worlds and render them into a set of tiles that can be displayed with a Google Maps interface.
+The Overviewer’s task is to take Minecraft worlds and render them into a set of tiles that can be displayed with a Leaflet interface.
 This section goes over how Minecraft worlds work and are stored.

 A Minecraft world extends indefinitely along the two horizontal axes, and are exactly 256 units high.
 Minecraft worlds are made of voxels (volumetric pixels), hereby called “blocks”, where each block in the world’s grid has a type that determines what it is (grass, stone, …).
 This makes worlds relatively uncomplicated to render, the Overviewer simply determines what blocks to draw and where.
 Since everything in Minecraft is aligned to a strict grid, placement and rendering decisions are completely deterministic and can be performed iteratively.

 The coordinate system for Minecraft has three axes.
 The X and Z axes are the horizontal axes.
 They extend indefinitely towards both positive and negative infinity.
 (There are practical limits, but no theoretical limits).
 The Y axis extends from 0 to 255, which corresponds with the world height limit.
 Each block in Minecraft has a coordinate address, e.g. the block at 15,78,-35 refers to 15 along the X axis, -35 along the Z axis, and 78 units up from bedrock.

 The world is organized in a three-layer hierarchy.
 At the finest level are the blocks (voxels).
 A 16x16x16 array of blocks is called a chunk section.
 A vertical column of 16 chunk sections makes a chunk.
 A chunk is therefore a 16 by 16 area of the world that extends from bedrock to sky.
 In other words, a 16 by 256 by 16 “chunk” of the world.
 A 32 by 32 area of chunks is called a region.
 Regions are stored on disk one per file.